-- A. Critical Lift.
-A lift with the hoisted load exceeding 75% of the crane's maximum capacity; lifts made out of the view of the operator (blind picks); lifts involving two or more cranes; personnel being hoisted; and special hazards such as lifts over occupied facilities, loads lifted close to power-lines, and lifts in high winds or where other adverse environmental conditions exist; and any lift which the crane operator believes is critical. - B. OSHA "Competent Person" (CP).
-One who is capable of identifying existing and predictable hazards in the surroundings and working conditions which are unsanitary, hazardous or dangerous to employees, and who has the authorization to take prompt corrective measures to eliminate them (see 29 CFR 1926.32(f)). - C. "Qualified Person" means one who, by possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training and experience, has successfully demonstrated his ability to solve or resolve problems relating to the subject matter, the work, or the project.

-- D. High Visibility Accident.
-Any mishap which may generate publicity or high visibility. - E. Accident/Incident Criticality Categories:
+- A. OSHA "Competent Person" (CP).
+One who is capable of identifying existing and predictable hazards in the surroundings and working conditions which are unsanitary, hazardous or dangerous to employees, and who has the authorization to take prompt corrective measures to eliminate them (see 29 CFR 1926.32(f)). - B. "Qualified Person" means one who, by possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training and experience, has successfully demonstrated his ability to solve or resolve problems relating to the subject matter, the work, or the project. - C. High Visibility Accident.
+Any mishap which may generate publicity or high visibility. - D. Medical Treatment.
+Treatment administered by a physician or by registered professional personnel under the standing orders of a physician.
+Medical treatment does not include first aid treatment even through provided by a physician or registered personnel.